-We are independent of the Company in accordance with the International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants (IESBA Code).
-We have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
+We are independent of the Company in accordance with the International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants (IESBA Code) and the ethical requirements that are relevant to our audit of the separate financial statements in the Republic of Kazakhstan.
+We have fulfilled our other ethical responsibilities in accordance with the IESBA Code and the ethical requirements of the Republic of Kazakhstan that are relevant to our audit of the separate financial statements.

-Our audit approach Overview Materiality Overall Company materiality: Kazakhstani Tenge (KZT) 9,100 million, which represents approximately 5% of profit before tax.
-Key audit matters Impact of COVID-19 on the Company's operations
+Our audit approach Overview Materiality Overall Company materiality: Kazakhstani Tenge ("Tenge") 12,000 million, which represents approximately 5% of profit before tax.
+Key audit matters Disposal of a 49% ownership interest in DP Ortalyk LLP